phalcon/documentation/docs/tutorial-vokuro.md

 }
 ```

 The `afterSave` event fires right after a record is saved in the database.
-In this event we check if emails have been enabled (see `.env` file `useMail` setting), and if active we create a new record in the `EmailConfirmations` table and then save the record.
-Once everything is done, a notice will appear on screen.
+In this event, we check if emails have been enabled (see `.env` file `useMail` setting), and if active we create a new record in the `EmailConfirmations` table and then save the record.
+Once everything is done, a notice will appear on the screen.

 !!! info "NOTE"